 Anesthesia complications.
-Recent studies note concerns about neurotoxicity, with mild to moderate brain damage, for patients who undergo one or more sessions of general anesthesia.
-(Perousanksy & Hemmings, 2009)
+Recent studies note concerns about neurotoxicity, with mild to moderate brain damage for patients who undergo one or more sessions of general anesthesia.

 Inadvertent enterotomy.
 When a patient has significant adhesions, it can be difficult for the doctor to see the structures beneath them.
 Thus, a surgeon can unintentionally cut into a nearby healthy organ or other structure – called an inadvertent enterotomy (IE).
 An IE can cause serious problems or death.
-In a study from the Journal of the Society of Laparoscopic Surgeons, authors note that:
+Authors from a study in the Journal of the Society of Laparoscopic Surgeons note:

-- “IE was the most common laparoscopic complication at our hospital.”
-(Binenbaum & Goldfarb, 2006)
+- “IE was the most common laparoscopic complication at our hospital”

 Hospitalization during recovery.
-Most surgeries are followed by a hospital stay, during which patient recovery can be monitored for post-surgical complications or infections.
+Many surgeries are followed by a hospital stay during which patient recovery can be monitored for post-surgical complications or infections.

 New adhesions generally form after surgery.
 It is a well-accepted medical fact that nearly all surgeries in the abdomen or pelvis cause new adhesions to form.
 Thus, pain and adhesions can recur – sometimes worse than before the surgery to remove them.

-A note about surgical philosophies: The medical community has varied philosophies about the best surgical approaches to treating endometriosis and adhesions.
-While some are diligent about doing the least damage possible, e.g. by using lasers that only burn one cell deep, others are more aggressive.
+A note about surgical philosophies: The medical community has varied philosophies about the best surgical approaches to treat endometriosis and adhesions.
+While some are focused on doing the least damage possible, e.g. using lasers that burn just one cell deep, others feel they must cut deeply into an organ in order to fully remove endometrial implants.
 Before agreeing to a surgery, we encourage you to ask your surgeon his/her philosophy or surgical approach, to see if it aligns with your philosophy and goals.

 Screening every patient for appropriateness and contraindications before therapy or surgery is a necessary part of pre-treatment workup.

 Screening before therapy.
-Clear Passage directors and staff consult applicants to review goals, risks and potential benefits that they can expect from therapy.
+Clear Passage®️ directors and staff are available at no cost to consult applicants to review goals, risks and potential benefits that they can expect from therapy.
 We conduct a thorough review of your history of healing events (prior surgery, trauma, infection, endometriosis, etc.) to determine if and where adhesions have likely formed and how they might be causing problems.
 In addition, we may require additional tests or correspondence from your physician before we can accept you for therapy.